youneshenniwrites/react-native-appsync-s3/README.md

 * If the application runs successfully you should be able to press the add button, allow access to device library, and select a picture from your device.
 This will upload the picture to S3 then make a GraphQL call to enter the record into DynamoDB.

 * You can then press the refresh button to display the picture on the screen.

+# Contribute
+* This project needs lots of improvement.
+Help me grow and improve it :muscle:.